mtinti/nbdev-proteomics/README.md

     The autoreload extension is already loaded.
 To reload it, use:
       %reload_ext autoreload
+    The rpy2.ipython extension is already loaded.
+To reload it, use:
+      %reload_ext rpy2.ipython

 A collection of utilities to process proteomics data